If you buy something through a link on this page, we may earn a small commission. How this works.

 - juniper berries

-The ratio The best thing about bitters is that you can really experiment.
+The best thing about bitters is that you can really experiment.
 While there’s no set-in-stone ratio for bitters, the general proportion is typically 1 part bittering agents to 5 parts alcohol (1:5).
 Botanicals and aromatics are generally a 1:2 ratio to bitters or equal parts.

 Here’s what you need to make and store bitters at home